po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 * **Note:** Common conventions normally use a company name for the root namespace to ensure it is unique.

-* On the very first line, we are importing—you guessed it—a common namespace called `System`.
+* On the very first line, we are importing a common namespace called `System`.

 * The using Directive